 Exactly one year later (after selling the car to buy a mini van, and picking up a crashed Suzuki SV 650 for a race bike) I won my first race.
 Westwood Motorcycle Road Racing Club (www.wmrc.ca) 650 Supersport Twins at Mission Raceway Park in B.C.

 Later that year, I clinched the 650 Twins class Championship for the WRMC, and finished with a 10th place overall in the WMRRA series.

 Early in 2003, one of my sponsors sent me to the California Superbike School (www.superbikeschool.com) to learn some important riding and racing tips.
 After doing level 1 and 2 at Laguna Seca Raceway in Monterey CA, and level 3 and 4 at the Streets of Willow Springs, I came back to racing with a stepped up race program.
-I was also accepted to be a riding coach with the prestigious school and began training immediately.
-I couldn’t believe I’d just achieved my dream job.

 During that year, I managed several podium finishes in the WMRC Series at Mission, the WMRRA series in Seattle and Spokane, the EMRA series in Edmonton and the CMRA series in Calgary.
 I ended the season with a massive crash and broke my collarbone.